boomernag/activity-challenges/README.md

 ### Base

-All pages have the navigation bar with the logo and all visible links and footer.
+All pages have the same navigation bar with the logo with links and all pages has the same footer.

 **Landing page**
 ![Landing Page](/static/img/landing_page.png)